pertusa/programming2/oop/oop.md

 }
 ```

-The following are three call examples for the previous constructors:
+The following are three example calls for the previous constructors:

 ```cpp
 Date d;